Jokela school shooting: Natural Selector's Manifesto

-Massacre
+Shooting

 At approximately 11:40, Pekka-Eric Auvinen entered Jokela High School's ground-floor main hallway, having missed his first lesson.
-He encountered a student in the corridor and killed him at 11:42, then moved to the lavatories.
+He encountered a student in the corridor and killed him at 11:42, then hid in the restroom.
+Some students heard the sound of gunshots but did not recognise them.
 Soon after, other students found the victim's body but assumed he was rendered unconscious from a bump to his head.
-Other students heard the sound of gunshots but did not recognise them.
-At the lavatories, Auvinen fatally shot two more students, prompting the school nurse to call emergency services.
-After shooting and killing a student outside the lavatory, Auvinen ran after the nurse, caught up to her, and fatally shot her and another student at 11:46.
+Auvinen then fatally shot two more students, one of whom recognised him, from the restroom doorway.
+The school nurse then came to the scene, asking the students to flee the school, and afterwards, called emergency services.
+After shooting and killing another student outside the restroom, Auvinen ran after the nurse, caught up to her, and fatally shot her and another student at 11:46.
+At this point, Auvinen had claimed the lives of six people, so most of the shooting victims were killed within the first four minutes.

 At 11:47, head teacher Helena Kalmi was alerted to the shooting by the deputy head teacher.
 She immediately ordered all students and teachers via PA system to barricade themselves inside their classrooms.
 After this, Auvinen began shouting and firing randomly, discharging his gun a total of 53 times in the corridors.
 At one point, he encountered the mother of a student as she was entering the school but spared her.
 Auvinen then attempted to enter a classroom, shooting three times through the barricaded door and hitting a student in the toe.
-Auvinen then moved on to the school's second floor and found two students sitting on a bench in the corridor.
-While one student escaped uninjured, the other was shot and killed.
+Auvinen then moved on to the school's second floor and found two students, who did not hear the head teacher's announcement, sitting on a bench in the corridor.
+While one escaped uninjured, the other was shot and killed.

 Auvinen began pouring two-stroke engine fuel (a petrol and oil mixture) on corridor walls and floors, but he was not able to ignite the fuel.
 He then went to the school canteen on the first floor and tried to enter, but the sliding glass doors were locked.
 After demanding to be let in, Auvinen fired through the glass, hitting some chairs inside.
 People hiding in the canteen were able to escape through the other end of the room and hid in the rooms behind the kitchen.
 No one in the canteen was injured.